The Projects and Construction Review: Philippines

 ii Other procurement methods

-Funding of national infrastructure projects is secured primarily from the national budget, whereby bids for projects go through a public procurement process, and governed by the Government Procurement Reform Act.34
+Funding of national infrastructure projects is secured primarily from the national budget, whereby bids for projects go through a public procurement process, and are governed by the Government Procurement Reform Act.48

 As a developing country, the Philippines also receives funding from loans, grants and ODA from other states and multilateral organisations.
 In the past three years, Japan has continued to be the largest contributor of ODA, funding five of the administration's flagship infrastructure projects (or 36.5 per cent of the Philippines' ODA portfolio), followed by South Korea and China, which funded two projects each.
-A key infrastructure project funded from ODA is the Metro Manila Subway, which is expected to begin operations by May 2022.
-The planned subway is regarded as the most expensive project under the government's Build, Build, Build programme, with total cost of 356.96 billion pesos.35
+A key infrastructure project funded from ODA is the Metro Manila Subway, which is expected to begin partial operations by end of 2021.49 The planned subway is regarded as the most expensive project under the government's build, build, build programme, with a total cost of 356.96 billion pesos.50

 Foreign investment and cross-border issues